MRCIEU/genotype-phenotype-api/README.md

 * The API will be available at `http://localhost:8000`
 * Redis will be available at `redis://redis:6379`
 * A pipeline worker, which will be built from [this repository](https://github.com/MRCIEU/genotype-phenotype-map), and pulled from docker hub

+**Possible Issues:**

+Segmentation fault: If you are getting segmentation fault errors when building the frontend, try running docker compose with BUILDKIT disabled: `DOCKER_BUILDKIT=0 docker-compose --profile all up --build`

+strconv.Atoi: parsing "": invalid syntax: If you are getting this error, try running `docker system prune`, then rebuild and remove orphans: `docker-compose --profile all up --build --remove-orphans`

 ## Production